 Adversities are an integral part of human experience, but what is it that enables us to endure the toughest of situations and take action against nearly impossible odds?
-What keeps us going, when we feel we have reached the end of our abilities?
+What keeps us going when we feel we have reached the end of our preconceived mental or physical reserves?

 The small Nordic country of Finland has a cultural construct known as sisu, used to describe the enigmatic power that enables individuals to push through significant hardships.
 The term dates back hundreds of years.
 However, the idea of sisu is much older.
-It is a central part of Finnish collective discourse and can been seen as a life philosophy.
+It is a central part of Finnish collective discourse and can be seen as a life philosophy in its native country.
 Sisu is extraordinary courage and determination in the face of adversity.
-It’s about not seeing a silver lining in the clouds, and yet jumping into the storm anyways.
-At the core of sisu is the idea that in each of us there is more strength that meets the eye.
-Even though the construct of sisu has its roots in Finland, it is relevant to all human beings anywhere in the world.
-It is a potential which we all share and which can have a powerful impact on our daily lives.
+It can be about not seeing a silver lining in the clouds and jumping into the storm anyway.
+At the core of sisu is the idea that in each of us there is more strength than meets the eye.
+Even though the construct of sisu has its roots in Finland, it is relevant to all human beings everywhere in the world.
+It is a potential that we all share and which can have a powerful impact on our daily lives.
 Sisu is embodied by people everywhere who defy the odds and hold on to hope when there at first seems to be none.

 Adopting an Action Mindset

 Sisu as a psychological capacity refers to extraordinary determination in the face of extreme stress or adversity.
 It also seems to contribute to something that I have named the action mindset: a consistent, courageous approach toward challenges which at first seem to exceed our capabilities.